Sharp and quantitative estimates for the $p-$Torsion of convex sets: The quantitative results

 Theorem \ref{teorema2} only tells us that any minimizing sequence of $\mathcal{F}_p(\cdot)$ is a sequence of thinning domains.
-On the other hand, Theorem \ref{teorema3} gives us more precise information on the geometry of such minimizing sequence.
+On the other hand, Theorem \ref{teorema3} gives us more precise information on the geometry of such minimizing sequence in the planar case.